-Little ones are always so proud to prepare breakfast on a tray on Mother’s Day.
+Little ones love making breakfast on a tray for Mother’s Day.
 Give them a chance to shine with these delicious, easy-to-prepare recipes.

 Breakfast in bed

-This delicious mix is packed with fruit, nuts and seeds to give the whole family an energy boost at the start of the day.
-The kids can help mix it up then decant some into a little jar for mum and tie on a handwritten label.
+This delicious banoffee pecan granola is packed with fruit, nuts and seeds, to give the whole family an energy boost.
+The kids can mix it up and decant some into a little jar for mum with a handwritten label.
 The rest will keep for up to a month in an airtight container.

 Breakfast bagel club

-Straightforward for children to help assemble, this lovely layered bagel is a tasty mix of salty, smoky and creamy.
+Straightforward for children to assemble, this lovely layered breakfast bagel club is a tasty mix of salty, smoky and creamy.
 Teach the kids how to cook the eggs and tuck into a complete brunch that’ll keep you all going until lunch.
-Make it look special for Mother’s Day by topping with a little decorative flag made from washi tape fixed around a little paddle skewer.
+Make it look special for Mother’s Day by topping with a little decorative flag made from washi tape fixed around a cocktail stick.

 Raw strawberry jam

-This simple strawberry jam is bursting with fruity flavour for mum’s breakfast-in-bed toast and it’s no-cook, too, so even the youngest of cooks can get involved in making it.
+This simple raw strawberry jam is bursting with fruity flavour for mum’s breakfast-in-bed toast.
+It's also no-cook, so even the youngest cooks can get involved.
 Blend most of the berries in a food processor then just stir in the rest of the ingredients, mix and leave to thicken by magic.
 Gluten-free and vegan, too.

-This cheerful glass of greens provides a lovely pop of colour and is packed with vitamin C and all the goodness of kale, avo, zesty lime and pineapple.
+This cheerful kale smoothie provides a lovely pop of colour and is packed with vitamin C and all the goodness of kale, avo, zesty lime and pineapple.
 It’s gluten-free, vegan and ready in 5 minutes.
-Makes enough for the kids to try a glass with you, too.
+It makes enough for the kids to try a glass, too.

 Banana & oat pancakes

-Rolled oats, natural sweetness from the banana, fresh fruit and yogurt: these tempting pancakes give you all a healthier start to Mother’s Day.
-Kids can easily help whip up the batter in a blender and then have a little lesson in how to whisk up egg whites to fold into the mix.
+Rolled oats, natural sweetness from the banana, fresh fruit and yogurt – these tempting banana & oat pancakes provide a healthier start to Mother’s Day.
+Kids can easily help whip up the batter in a blender and then have a lesson in how to whisk egg whites to fold into the mix.

 Green goddess smoothie bowl

-This Insta-worthy bowl is as beautiful to behold as it is tasty to eat.
-Providing 100% of your 5-a-day, it gives goddesses/mums-in-need all the goodness of avocado, banana, spinach, raspberries, blueberries, mango, mixed seeds and more.
+This Insta-worthy green goddess smoothie bowl is as beautiful to behold as it is tasty to eat.
+Providing 100% of your five-a-day, it provides all the goodness of avocado, banana, spinach, raspberries, blueberries, mango and mixed seeds.
 The biggest bonus?
-The kids can help prep it all the night before, ready to carry up to mum with the papers for breakfast-in-bed.
+The kids can help prep it all the night before, ready to carry up to mum in the morning.

 Crisp bacon & avocado toasts

-This variation on a BLT is simple enough for children to help make, giving mum the morning off.
-Just crisp up the bacon and cherry tomatoes under the grill while they mash the avo up with a fork.
-Omit the dried chilli if youngsters are also tucking in and don’t like the taste.
+These crisp bacon & avocado toasts, a variation on a BLT, are simple enough for children to help with.
+Grill the bacon and cherry tomatoes while they mash the avocado with a fork.
+Omit the dried chilli if youngsters don’t like the taste.

 Vegan banana bread

-Use up ripe bananas in this delicious breakfast loaf, perfect toasted and spread with the peanut butter (below).
-It’s a straightforward recipe for children to help to make and fills the house with the aroma of freshly baked bread on Mother’s Day morning.
+Use up ripe bananas in this delicious vegan banana bread, perfect toasted and spread with peanut butter (below).
+It’s a straightforward recipe for children to help with and fills the house with a heavenly aroma on Mother’s Day morning.
 Make it together and tuck in over a cuppa.

 Salted peanut butter

-Three ingredients are all you need to make your own peanut butter at home, without any added sugar, salt or nasties.
-The kids can make it just the way mum likes it – crunchy or smooth – then fill a jar decorated with their own handwritten label.
+Three ingredients are all you need to make your own salted peanut butter at home, without any added nasties.
+The kids can make it just the way mum likes it – crunchy or smooth – then fill a jar decorated with a handwritten label.
 Try it slathered on a slice of toasted vegan banana bread (above).

-You only need three ingredients to make this fruity jam, too – perfect for topping off a dollop of yoghurt and muesli on Mother’s Day.
-You will need a fruit thermometer and to sterilise your jars in advance so although kids can help make this, they’ll need adult supervision while bringing the fruit to the boil.
+You only need three ingredients to make this blackcurrant compote, too – perfect for topping off porridge or muesli on Mother’s Day.
+You'll need a fruit thermometer and to sterilise your jars in advance, so although kids can help make this, they’ll need adult supervision.
 Let them make labels for their Mother’s Day compote and keep any leftovers in the fridge for up to three weeks.